-Our technological culture also constrains our understanding.
-Our environment - the cars, cities, houses, jobs, and especially the TVs - is very artificial, complicated and unintuitive and, over time, conditions us to accept the violent and bizarre as routine and unexciting.
-I don't understand this point entirely clearly, but I feel strongly that on a subconscious level the machine environment alienates us not only from the natural world but also from ourselves, from those around us. and from events in the world in general.
+Our technological culture also constrains underour standing.
+Our environment - the cars, cities, houses, jobs, and especially the TVs - is very artificial, complicated and unintuitive and, over time, conditions us to accept the violent and bizarre as routine and unexciting. Т don't understand this point entirely clearly, but I feel strongly that on a subconscious level the machine environment alienates us not only from the natural world but also from ourselves. fram those around us. and from events in the world in general.

-One final source of our inability to empathize with the world around us is the sheer horror of it.
-Those who open themselves to reality, who seek to identify themselves with suffering people, will be overwhelmed by cruelty and pain, and deeply hurt.
+final source of One dim inability to empathize with the world around us is the horror of it.
+Those sheer who open themselves to reality, who seek to identify themselves suffering with people, will he overwhelmed by cruelty and pain, and deeply hurt.
 In self-defence we withdraw.

-I have tried to give some explanation for what I see as limitations in our understanding.
-I think that we, a political people, should seek a profound understanding of the world, going beyond remembrance of facts to knowing of reality, to a heartfelt identification with suffering people and struggling resistance fighters.
+I have tried to give some explanation for what Т see as limitations in our understanding. Ι think that we. people, should political а seek a profound understanding the world, going beyond of remembrance of facts to knowing of reality, to a heartfelt identification with suffering people and struggling resistance fighters.
 The burden of this consciousness is great, but the benefits are greater still.
-If we are dedicated and honest and desirous of this understanding, I think that we can achieve it.
-Further, I think that it can have significant consequences for our lives.
+If we are dedicated honest and and desirous of this understanding, I think that we can achieve it.
+Fur-I think that it can ther. have significant consequences for our lives.